kmeaton/RNASeq_Workshop/README.md

 Today, we are going to use a gene count matrix to test for statistically significant differentially expressed genes between fish in two different treatment groups.
 We prepared one of these gene count matrices yesterday, for four samples.
 Because it's harder to detect significant differences between treatments when you have fewer samples per treatment, today we'll use a gene count matrix that has ten samples (five from each treatment).
 This matrix is on the class GitHub page, it's called ```gene_count_matrix_full.csv```.
 Download this file to your **local** machine.
 We won't need to do anything on the computing cluster today!

+Download this file by scrolling to the top of the page, clicking on the ```gene_count_matrix_full.csv``` file, and then clicking the "Download" button towards the right hand side of the screen.
+Do the same thing with the script ```DESeq2.R```, as well as the table that contains information about each of our samples, ```sample_info.csv```.
+These are the three files we'll be working with today.

+Open up RStudio on your computer, and open the ```DESeq2.R``` script you just downloaded.
+Read through the script and follow along with the instructions in the comments to analyze the expression data.

 ## Acknowledgements
 This workshop was made possible by funding provided to Fernando Alda from the University of Tennessee at Chattanooga.